playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 However, the ways `npm` and `yarn` install packages on your local machine are different enough that, for some projects specifically built around Yarn's functionality, you cannot simply replace `yarn` for `npm` without some re-engineering.
 The differences between `npm` CLI and `yarn` are numerous and nuanced.
 While most projects can get by with `npm`, if a project instructs you to use `yarn` to setup your development environment, there are usually good engineering reasons for it.

 > Want to learn the differences between `npm` and `yarn` yourself?
-We have an article that outlines the major differences between the two.
+We're working on an article that covers that exact topic in-depth, both for newcomers and experiences devs alike.
+Be sure to subscribe to our update emails (at the bottom of the page right above the comments) to catch when that article lands!

 ### Installing Yarn {#install-yarn}